 Written by Phoebe Kelly

 Lyfeproof – Finding creative ways to get young people life ready.
 Particularly through mindset.
-We explain things that help you move forward in life or prevent negative outcomes.
-We create experiences and invite people to join.
-We share knowledge across sports, arts, sciences, financial literacy, employability mental health & wellbeing.
+Explaining things that help you move forward in life or prevent negative outcomes.
+Creating experiences and invite people to join.
+Sharing knowledge across sports, arts, sciences, financial literacy, employability mental health & wellbeing.

 Our Mission: Lyfeproof works to help young people towards well being.
 We aim to do this by what you see (online experiences with us), or what you feel (our events, workshops or programmes).

 Our Intuition: We believe in sharing things that are proven to work for different people.